andrey-helldar/laravel-gitlab-ci/README.md

-# Laravel Gitlab CI rules
+# Deploying Docker container (with Gitlab CI and other)

 🐳 Generic docker image for Laravel Applications